UsabilityEngineering/RentReview/personas/README.md

 - David has an affinity for mid century architecture.
 He is very meticulous and willing to go to lengths in order to perfect the aesthetics of his environment.
 David lives alone with his cat, but hosts a weekly game night with groups of 4-7 people.

+Goals:
+  - Looking for somewhere with a spaceous living space.
+  - Looking for somewhere with great reviews and unique design.

 **Jared:**

 - 38 year old male from Richmond, CA